creationix/jquery-haml/README.markdown

       <div class="greeting" style="margin-top:200px;text-align:center;">Hello, World!</div>
     </div>

 When `css`, is used as an attribute, the value is a json object with key/value pairs representing the css styles.
 These will be applied using jQuery's css method.
 Note that other parameters can be used in this same overall hash.
-Also if prefered, a regular style attribute can be specified with manually formatted css.
+Also if preferred, a regular style attribute can be specified with manually formatted css.

 ### Javascript jQuery plugin Syntax

 This is where this template language/framework really shines.
 Until now, this had little power over server side html generation or other dom builders like the ones built into other frameworks.
 Javascript execution syntax allows you to declaratively schedule JavaScript methods to be called when the node gets attached to the page.

 **haml-js**